Man holding jaw in pain

 Foothill Dental in Salt Lake City, UT, offers root canal treatment that can end your discomfort and save your tooth from harmful bacteria.

-A root canal treatment is a necessary dental procedure that restores oral health after a tooth's root canal becomes infected.
-During the root canal, your dentist will remove the soft pulp from inside the tooth to clear the infection and prevent it from damaging your tooth or spreading.
+Root canal treatment is a necessary dental procedure that restores oral health after the root canals of a tooth become infected.
+During the root canal, our specialists will remove the soft pulp inside the tooth to clear the infection and prevent it from damaging your tooth or spreading.

 Signs That May Indicate a Root Canal Infection